-Whether you're looking to conquer rugged terrain off-grid, or simply want an adventure-ready vehicle, camper vans pose a great solution for those eager to take life on the road.
-If you're itching to join the enticing #vanlife movement taking over your Instagram feed, but don’t quite have the skills to trick out your own van, don’t worry—you can always have one revamped for you.
-We've rounded up seven companies here to help.
-All you’ll need to do is pack your bags for your next getaway.
+Whether you're looking to conquer rugged terrain off-grid or simply want an adventure-ready vehicle, camper vans pose a great solution for those eager to take life on the road.
+If you don’t quite have the skills to trick out your own van, don’t worry—you can always have one revamped for you.
+Below, we’ve rounded up 11 van conversion companies that are here to help.
+All you’ll need to do is pack your bags.

-ZENVANZ offers everything from DIY kits starting at $18,000 to complete 4x4 Mercedes Sprinter van conversions for $164,500.
-In addition to all vans being crafted with flexibility, modularity, and longevity in mind, each one is crafted so that the designs can be easily removed when needed, in order to convert your van back into a daily vehicle.
+ZENVANZ offers everything from DIY kits to complete 4x4 Mercedes-Benz Sprinter conversions.
+(The former starts from $18,000, and the latter costs around $165,000.)
+In addition to all of the vans being crafted with flexibility, modularity, and longevity in mind, each one is constructed so that the designs can be removed with ease, should you decide to convert your van back into a daily vehicle.

 3. Outside Van

-With Adventure Co., conversions start at $36,000.
-The team also offers to work with customers and conduct the conversions in stages in order to break up the time and costs, helping you build out your van on a budget.
+Advanture Company’s van conversion packages start at $36,000, with options for additional upgrades such as kitchenettes, additional windows, heating, and showers, as well as van color and surfboard racks or bike mounts.
+The team even offers to conduct the conversions in stages in order to break up the time and costs, helping you build out your van on a budget.

-The team behind Rossmönster Vans started out as custom woodworkers, carpenters, and engineers with a passion for the outdoors.
-After working on their first van together in 2014, they fell in love with "van life," and now the rest is history.
-Whether you need a new base van or want them to work with one you already own, they offer custom woodwork with every build.
+The team behind Rossmönster Vans started out as custom woodworkers, carpenters, and engineers who shared a passion for the outdoors.
+After working on their first van conversion together in 2014, they fell in love with the process—and the rest is history.
+Whether you need a new base van or want to work with one you already own, the company offers custom woodwork with every build.